StingrayFG/deuterium-ui/README.md

 A minimal web interface

-# Configuration
+#

-Full description, installation and configuration can be found in the main repository: https://github.com/StingrayFG/deuterium
+Full description, installation and configuration can be found in the main repository and wiki: https://github.com/StingrayFG/deuterium